StackVista/stackstate-docs/saas/user-management.md

 To **edit user details**, select the user by clicking on Username.
   - Change the details as needed.
-  - Set one or more `Required user actions`, for example, to force users to update password or configure OTP.
+  - Set one or more `Required user actions`, for example, to force users to update password or configure one time passwords.
-  - Press "Save" button when done.
+  - Press `Save` button when done.

 ![Keycloak Update User](../.gitbook/assets/keycloak_update_user.png)

 #### Deleting a user
 To **delete one or more users**, select the required users and press `Delete user` button.

-### Group Membership
+### Group membership

 - Log in to the Keycloak Admin Console.
 - In the `Groups` section, search for the group you want to manage.